-Prerequisite: A minimum grade of 'C' in ENG 50 or eligibility for ENG 100, as determined through the English placement process
+Prerequisite: ENG 50 or Eligibility for ENG 100, as determined through the English placement process

 An analysis of the comic book in terms of its unique poetics (the complicated interplay of word and image); the themes that are suggested in various works; the history and development of the form and its subgenres; and the expectations of comic book readers.
 Examines the influence of history, culture, and economics on comic book artists and writers.
 Explores definitions of "literature," how these definitions apply to comic books, and the tensions that arise from such applications.